SAP/wdio-qmate-service/documentation/topics/contribution.md

 - Have a look at [WDIO custom services](https://webdriver.io/docs/customservices/)

 ## Contributors Setup
-- **Step 1:** Navigate to the location where you want Vyper Service to be installed.
+- **Step 1:** Navigate to the location where you want Qmate Service to be installed.
 > 🛈 Don't use any path referring to a cloud location.
-Otherwise Vyper wont be able to run correctly.
+Otherwise Qmate wont be able to run correctly.

 - **Step 2:** Open the command prompt inside this folder and clone the repository by executing the following command.